 We don’t recommend any steady state activity as a warm up before the workout as preheating will sap your strength and compromise your workout.
 Overheating interferes with and will decrease the intensity of the overall effort necessary for maximum benefit from a high-intensity workout.

 What about stretching before beginning an exercise session?

 While stretching feels great, it is unnecessary for much of the same reason explained in the warm-up question.

 How often should I work out?

-The SuperSlow exercise program works with one or two workouts a week, allowing a minimum of three day’s rest inbetween workouts.
+The SuperSlow exercise program works with one or two workouts a week, allowing a minimum of two to three day’s rest in between workouts.
 In the beginning, we recommend twice a week, if possible.
 For women who have smaller muscles and recover faster, twice a week is ideal on an ongoing basis.
 For men, it depends on how long the muscles take to recover and the degree of intensity in each workout.
 That may be once a week, every five days, or twice a week.
 You can achieve excellent results with once a week.